Binance Crypto Exchange Review 2021

 Does Binance Have an App?

 Yes.
-In the spirit of always striving to make their services sleeker, more efficient, and more user-friendly, Binance does have a mobile and desktop app.
+In the spirit of always striving to make their services sleeker, more efficient, and more user-friendly, Binance does have a desktop and mobile app.
 Once you’ve created a Binance account, download the app and link it to your account.
 After you have done those two things, you can start trading using the app.

 The mobile version is available for Android from the Google Play store, but its status for iPhone users is more unclear.
 Though it was previously on the iOS App store, over time, it was occasionally removed for unknown reasons.
 In those past instances, an iOS version was always available from Binance’s website, but that’s not currently the case (as of August 2019).

 Binance has been silent on this issue, so it’s unknown when and if the app for Apple users will return.
-You can also download the Android and desktop versions directly from Binance’s website here.
+You can also download the Android and desktop versions directly from Binance’s website.
 The desktop app is available for both Windows and MAC users.

 What Countries Are Supported by Binance?